-If you want to pay off part of your mortgage or make overpayments where there is an early repayment charge, as a current concession you can repay up to 10% of your mortgage balance each year without having to pay the charge.
+If you want to pay off part of your mortgage or make overpayments where there is an early repayment charge, you can repay up to 10% (some products have a higher limit) of your mortgage balance each year without having to pay the charge.

-The 10% is calculated using the balance as at 1 January of the year in which you make the repayment.
+The maximum amount you can overpay is calculated using the balance as at 1 January of the year in which you make the repayment.

-If you repay up to 10% and then repay the remainder of the loan in full within six months, the early repayment charge will also be charged on the 10% you initially repaid.
+If you repay the maximum amount then repay the remainder of the loan in full within six months, the early repayment charge will also be charged on the amount you initially repaid.

 Where there is no early repayment charge period or it has expired you can repay the loan in full or in part whenever you want.